ZigFisher/glutinium/littlewire/README.md

 littlewire
 ==========

-Little-Wire firmware and example utilites for Digispark (tiny85 USB)
+Little Wire firmware and example utilites for Digispark (tiny85 with USB interface)

 License